by Bonnie Altucher

 During the first months after she moved out Bridget was too busy and anxious to miss him, trying to complete her coursework while word-processing at Merrill on evenings and weekends.
 Then she heard Bobby was back on heroin, skinny and practically handsome again, resurfacing in a Prince-inspired wardrobe and makeup and living with a rawboned ex-model who made leather rock and roll pants.
 Mutual friends reported they were performing a weird cabaret act of an intense smarminess no one could swear was intentional.
 Despite this report, which she received in scornful disbelief, she was beginning to be visited by a recurring dream-specter, one she wouldn’t shake for years, with wounded, contemptuous eyes, with Bobby’s familiar erection and mouth, whose game it was to invade her with longing and fade in the same waking instant.

-Bonnie Altucher grew up in New York City and has also lived in Paris and North Oakland.
+Bonnie Altucher grew up in New York City and has also lived in Paris.
 She received an MFA in fiction from Brooklyn College.
-Her poetry was published in Roof Magazine, and she has been awarded residency fellowships in fiction from Macdowell, Ucross, Ragdale and VCCA.
-In 1998 she founded and edited Documentmag, an online journal about documentary filmmaking.
-She lives in Manhattan with her husband and daughter.
-“Bobby Fear” is an excerpt from her soon-to-be completed novel about a therapy cult in New York in the ’60s and ’80s.
+Her poetry was published in Roof Magazine and she has been awarded residency fellowships in fiction from the MacDowell, Ucross, Ragdale, and VCCA colonies.
+She lives in Brooklyn.
+“Bobby Fear” is an excerpt from her unpublished novel about a therapy cult in New York in the ’60s and ’80s.